brighthive/si-social-research-challenge/assignments/adult_educational_attainment_and_work/README.md

 * The following asks for written justifications, please save your justifications in the file format of your choice in the `reports` folder and under a file prefixed with `assignment_A_task_5` and ending with the appropriate file extension.
 * Given that you created your own measure in Task 1, item 3, what modifications to `make_dataset_and_references.py`, `model_summary.py` and/or to the project structure to easily allow new measures to be created or deleted and run year after year.
 * What internal and external stakeholders would you talk with to design this change?

+## Conclusion
+Congratulations on finishing this data challenge!
+We will clone your repository, run each of the python scripts, to reproduce your work, while reviewing your written responses and code.
+Best of luck and thank you for your time taken in this data challenge.